ericoporto/ags-manual-wiki/DrawingSurface.md

     surface.DrawStringWrapped(80, 40, 160, Game.NormalFont, eAlignCentre, "Hello, my name is Bob.");
     surface.Release();

-will display the text in the centre of the screen, starting from Y = 40.
+will display the text in the center of the screen, starting from Y = 40.

 *Compatibility:* Supported by **AGS 3.0.1** and later versions.